ArceLopera/ArceLopera.github.io/_posts/2019-09-24-PatentVECO.md

 ---
-title: "Technology-enhanced Training System for Reducing Separation Anxiety in Dogs"
+title: "System and Method for Automatically Counting of Mosquitoes"
 date: 2019-09-24T12:34:30-05:00

 categories: